ericbrewe/BreweAcademicSite/content/courses/RForSNA/WorkShop1.md

 In order to prepare for workshop one - I have five things that I need you to do:

-1. Install R and RStudio on your computers.
+1. Install R and RStudio on your computer.

     a.
 R can be downloaded from a link on this website <https://www.r-project.org/>
     b.
 RStudio can be downloaded here: <https://rstudio.com/products/rstudio/download/>